sungchang79/Alimtalk/en/error-code.md

 	</tr>
 	<tr>
 		<td>3018</td>
 		<td>Unable to send messages<br>1.
-Kakaotalk user who has withdrwan <br>2.
-User who has never been subscribed to Kakaotalk <br>3.
-Blocked user from Alimtalk messages <br>4.
-Android users who use different "Kakaotalk numbers from USIM on device" <br>5.
+KakaoTalk user who has withdrwan <br>2.
+User who has never been subscribed to KakaoTalk <br>3.
+Blocked user from AlimTalk messages <br>4.
+Android users who use different "KakaoTalk numbers from USIM on device" <br>5.
 Deactivated users (for push) <br>6.
-User of the minimum Kakaotalk version or unsupported device, or punished user </td>
+User of the minimum KakaoTalk version or unsupported device, or punished user </td>
 	</tr>
 	<tr>
 		<td>3022</td>